 Served in elegant sherry glasses, this black bean soup with pan-roasted poblano peppers and crispy shoestring tortillas makes a gorgeous and stylish hors d’oeuvre (soup shots, anyone…?!), not to mention a healthy one.

 Ladle the warmed soup in a measuring cup and pour in small sherry glasses.
 Garnish with a cilantro leaf and a dollop of crème fraîche or sour cream.
 You’ll want to thin the soup with a little water when serving it this way so that it’s a bit more liquid and easier for your guests to sip.

 For a bit of fun, try dunking a strip of crispy tortilla in each glass.
-Slice the tortilla in 1/4″ strips and sauté as you would the shoestrings in the following photos.
-(For instructions, and a video on how to make crispy tortillas, click this on link.)
+You can find the instructions in this recipe.

 And why not serve the soup deconstructed?
 The black bean soup, the crispy shoestring tortillas, along with some diced avocados topped with chopped cilantro – all served in individual bowls.
 Your guests will enjoy dipping the garnish in the soup as they eat.
 Fun and festive!

 Serving thin slices of avocado next to the soup makes it a complete meal for lunch.
 Drizzle the avocado slices with a little lime vinaigrette to bring out their flavor.
 For the vinaigrette, whisk 1 tablespoon lime juice with 3 tablespoons extra virgin olive oil and a good pinch of sea salt.
 Sprinkle with finely grated white pepper.